Product managers are one of the most in-demand hires in business right now.

 If you want to break into product management, start by building up your background knowledge.

-Use blogs, books, and podcasts to explore key terminology and concepts, such as the product life cycle, the product development process, fundamental product management principles, and product roadmaps.
+Use blogs, books, and podcasts to explore key terminology and concepts, such as:

 By immersing yourself in the topic, you’ll begin to build a deeper understanding of what product management is all about—laying the foundation for more structured, formal learning.